BlueDrink9/keeb_snakeskin/README.md

     * Tie to a chair arm for a more ergonomic sitting setup, or just to use as a handle or to tie to your bad.
 * Works with both split and non-split board PCBs
-* Works with any PCB of unusual shape
+* Works with any PCB of unusual shape, even non-keyboard PCBs for whatever random project you want an enclosure for.

 ### Future feature ideas